 The West Bay Cane Beds in Lake Poygan have been in decline for decades, but the last decade has been particularly unkind.
 The beds are rapidly eroding from wave and ice action.
 The beds are now so small that a hand full of muskrat families are eating much of what remains.

 I flew a small drone over the vegetation to document its current sad condition and to compare with some past air photos.Continue reading

-A Forb is a herbaceous or non-woody plant that is not a grass, sedge or rush (graminoids), so practically all wildflowers fall into that category.
-“Wildflower” is a loose term in itself, and could be said to include roses, which are a woody plant.
-Some times we throw terms around without even thinking, and eventually they come to mean multiple things, or the definition becomes fuzzy, hopefully this little post clears up the definition.
+A Forb is a herbaceous or non-woody plant that is not a grass, sedge, or rush (graminoids), so practically all wildflowers fall into that category.
+“Wildflower” is a loose term in itself and could be said to include roses, which are a woody plants.
+Sometimes we throw terms around without even thinking, and eventually, they come to mean multiple things, or the definition becomes fuzzy.
+Hopefully, this little post clears up the definition.

 Winter finally showed up and dropped a little snow, but the temperatures fell much harder.
 For the last several days the temperature has dipped below freezing, so what little snow we got is going to stay with us for awhile.
 I had complained about the brown world last week, but now I must humbly deal with the cold.
 It’s not too bad without the wind, but lately its has dropped the temperature to twenty or more degrees below zero, with the wind chill.
 I ventured out yesterday, just outside of town, to feel the wind bite my face and look at the winter world.
 I always feel a little more alive in bitter cold, but as like having central heat to return home to.